mohaimenulislamshawon/youtube-channel-video-urls-generator/README.md

-# YouTube Video URL Extractor
+# Extract & Copy Video Links from a YouTube Channel

 A simple web application that extracts the video URLs from a specified YouTube channel.
 This project is built with PHP, HTML, CSS, and JavaScript.